2023-10-02 02:22:47

 Tusk stressed that it represents “one of the largest events” in Poland’s modern history, and will be one of “the largest demonstrations in Europe in recent years.”

-The former prime minister said Thursday during a public meeting in Elbling (north), speaking about the ruling Law and Justice Party: “They will not intimidate us, and they will not force us to be silent.
+The former prime minister said Thursday during a public meeting in Elbling (north), speaking regarding the ruling Law and Justice Party: “They will not intimidate us, and they will not force us to be silent.
 It is necessary for all of Poland to see that no one fears them anymore.”

 On Sunday, the ruling party is organizing a mass rally in the southern city of Katowice.